intel/ScalableVectorSearch/README.md

 indices.
 In: arXiv preprint [arXiv:2304.04759](https://arxiv.org/abs/2304.04759) (2023)

 ## How to Contribute
-We would love to accept your contributions to this project.
+We welcome your contributions to this project.
 See [How to Contribute](contributing/CONTRIBUTING.md) for more details.

 ## Legal